dirgnic/Custom_AI_API_Endpoint/README.md

 # Character AI Router
-A backend-only Character-AI-like router app with LoRA fine-tuning, vector memory, and prompt templating.
+An LLM API router app with LoRA fine-tuning, vector memory, and prompt templating for custom personas.